What is Counseling?

 WHAT IS PROFESSIONAL COUNSELING?

 Professional counselors work with individuals, couples, families and groups.
-In private practice, a counselor’s interests and experience determine their clientele and the services they provide, whereas in community agency settings availability of caseload typically determines the counselor to which an administrator assigns a client.
-In short, professional counselors help clients identify goals and potential solutions to problems which cause emotional turmoil.
-They seek to improve communication and coping skills, strengthen self-esteem, promote behavioral change and achieve optimal mental health.
-In counseling you will examine the behaviors, thoughts and feelings that are causing difficulties in your life.
-You learn effective ways to deal with your problems by building upon personal strengths.
-A professional counselor will encourage personal growth and development in ways that foster your interests and welfare.
+In private practice, a counselor’s interests and experience determine their clientele and the services they provide.
+In agency settings an administrative process often determines to whom a client will be assigned based on therapist availability.
+Professional counselors help clients identify goals and solutions to problems causing emotional turmoil.
+They seek to improve communication and coping skills, strengthen self-esteem, promote behavioral change, and achieve improved mental health.
+In counseling you will examine the behaviors, thoughts, and feelings that are causing difficulties in your life.
+You learn effective ways to deal with problems by building on existing strengths.
+A professional counselor encourages personal growth and development.
 Counseling is a collaborative effort between counselor and client.

 WHO ARE PROFESSIONAL COUNSELORS?

-Professional counselors have a master’s or doctoral degree in counseling or a related field which includes an internship and coursework in human behavior and development, effective counseling strategies, ethical practice, and other core knowledge areas.
-Professional counselors adhere to a code of ethics that protects the confidentiality of the counseling relationship, prohibits discrimination, mandates that professional counselors put the needs and welfare of clients before all others and requires understanding of and respect for diverse cultural backgrounds.
-In Alaska, it is illegal for a counselor to call themselves a “professional counselor” without having at minimum a master’s degree in the field of mental health.
+Professional counselors have a master’s or doctoral degree in counseling or a related field which includes an internship and coursework in human behavior and development, effective counseling strategies, ethical practices, and other core knowledge areas.
+Professional counselors adhere to a code of ethics that protects the confidentiality of the counseling relationship, prohibits discrimination, mandates that professional counselors put the needs and welfare of clients before all others and requires an understanding and respect for diverse cultural backgrounds.

 WHEN SHOULD YOU SEEK COUNSELING?

-From childhood through late adulthood, there are times when we may need help addressing problems that cause emotional distress and overwhelm.
+From childhood through late adulthood, there are times when we may need help addressing problems that cause emotional distress.
 If you are experiencing these types of difficulties, you may benefit from the assistance of an experienced counselor.
 Professional counselors offer caring, skilled assistance that we often need during these stressful times.
-A counselor can help you identify your problems and assist you in finding the best ways to cope with the situation by changing behaviors that contribute to the problem and finding constructive ways to deal with a situation beyond your control.
+A counselor can help you identify your problems and assist you in finding the best ways to cope with a situation by changing behaviors that contribute to the problem and finding constructive ways to deal with situations beyond your control.
 Good indicators of when you should seek counseling are when you are experiencing emotional distress or functional impairment.
-Someone questioning whether they should pursue counseling is probably the best indicator that they should.
-If you’re not playing some, working some, and learning some, then you’re probably out of balance.
+If a person is questioning whether they should pursue counseling, that itself is probably a good indicator that they would benefit from it.
 Counseling is just as effective for feeling out of balance or stuck as it for a specific mental health problem.
-You don’t have to be “sick” to benefit from counseling.
+You don’t have to have a mental health illness to benefit from counseling.
 Oftentimes, the difficult issues we face in life are part of a normal developmental process.
 Indeed, the best time to go to counseling can be when things seem to be just fine.
-As the adage goes: “you can’t build a house while it’s on fire.”

 WILL MY HEALTH INSURANCE COVER COUNSELING?